eduardapontel/zingen/README.md

 - **Hero**: A captivating introduction to the app with visuals.
 - **About**: Highlights the features and functionalities of Zingen.
 - **Features**: Displays the app's main features with illustrative icons.
+- **Pricing:** Displays the available pricing plans and subscription options.
 - **Download**: Prompts users to download the app with links to respective platforms.
 - **Footer**: Provides contact information and social media links.